Saturday, January 31, 2009

 25 comments

 In rare confluence of church and (real e)state, Eckington's St. Martin's Parish and NorthStar Development and Consulting have come together to produce a new 178-unit affordable housing project in Northeast Washington DC.
 Initially obstructed by the community, which objected to the proposed demolition of a historic church convent at 116 T Street, NE, the development team agreed to physically move the convent.
-Just this week, Hamel Builders rolled the edifice 80 feet east of its original location and, in doing so, freed up the lot so that construction on the $41 million project can commence posthaste.
+Just this week, Hamel Builders rolled the edifice 80 feet east of its original location (the nuns were previously evacuated) and, in doing so, freed up the lot so that construction on the $41 million project can commence posthaste.

 Upon completion, the new 241,000 square foot project will boast a combination of one-bedroom public housing units available at 30% AMI and two-bedrooms available at 60% AMI - which in sum total, in the words of Reverend Michael Kelly of St. Martin's, makes it “the largest affordable housing project in DC.”

 According to Neal Drobenare of NorthStar Development, the apartments will have "two internal landscaped courtyards, a business / computer center, internet café, wireless internet access, full fitness center and community room…[plus] a full level of underground parking."
 At present, the new development remains untitled, as NorthStar has yet to “hit upon a final name that conveys a market rate level of quality, respect[s] St. Martin Parish's sponsorship, and the secular nature of the apartments themselves.”
 The project is expected to reach completion in the first quarter of 2010.
-Grimm & Parker are designing the new building.
+Grimm & Parker is designing the new building.

 The Catholic Charities of the Archdiocese of Washington will control the apartments through a subsidiary, which will then pay St. Martin's Parish to lease the land underneath.
 Said De Drebonare: